TaraRhoseyn/TaraRhoseyn/README.md

 ### Hey 👋 I'm Tara

-I'm a Digital Programme Manager working in the Welsh public sector.
-I'm passionate about product, frontend, digital transformation and accessibility.
+I'm a Digital Programme Manager leading a digital transformation programme for a government public body.
+I also study for a degree in Software Engineering at Cardiff Met University.
+I'm passionate about business change, digital accessibility, and transformation.

 ### ⚒️ Skills